Scarlet-tufted sunbird: Distribution and habitat

-The scarlet-tufted sunbird is found at very high altitudes in the Afroalpine Rwenzori-Virunga montane moorlands and East African montane moorlands, though also found at lower altitudes.
+The scarlet-tufted sunbird is found at very high altitudes in the Afroalpine Rwenzori-Virunga montane moorlands, East African montane moorlands and Viphya Mountains.
 Its normal range is on several disjunct areas of montane forest and moorland between 3000 and 4500 m in altitude, which encompasses a number of zones of vegetation.
 It is especially associated with giant lobelia, feeding on the nectar and insects on the plants, and using the tall flowerheads as song-posts.
 At lower altitudes it feeds on Protea and other plants.

 Status

 The scarlet-tufted sunbird is a common species with a small range, and the population trend is thought to be steady.
 No particular threats have been identified and the International Union for Conservation of Nature has assessed the bird's conservation status as being of "least concern".